Ayaginu-Sue/PureWriter/README-en.md

 The app exports files in text encoding of UTF-8, thus it means that other apps you use may not support or fail to recognize the file as UTF-8 text encoding.
 Change the text encoding to UTF-8 in that app, or use an app that supports UTF-8.

+## Cannot create folders / folders created before are now disappeared

+Folders are only available when "Sort type" is "Manual Sorting".
+Chaging sort type to other options (e.g. by Time or by A-Z) will disable folders (meaning that they are hidden and new ones cannot be created).
+DO NOTE that folders are not *deleted* but *disabled*, which means that changing sort type to "Manual Sorting" again will also enable folders again, and all the folders you have created will be visible again.

+To enable folders, click the hamburger menu button, then click "Sort Type" button, then select "Manual Sorting".

 ## Clicking outline links in Time Machine only opens Books list

 Outlines are no longer there, for you can just create another book as your outline.
 The Books list pops out to tell you that you can create another book as your outline, and then open that book in Editor 2 to work just as fine as the original outline.